 WOW!!
 What a season so far!
-We had 80 degree weather in MAY, a early dry start to the season and amazing growth this year!
-We are so happy to all of the new sign ups we had this year.
-It was a pleasant surprise that we did our very best to keep pace with.
-We have hired 2 additional employees this year to handle the extra workload and are looking at another part time addition this fall.
-So… Phew… The season is well under way and I’ve finally have gotten an opportunity to post some articles that have been waiting.
+We had 80-degree weather in MAY, an early dry start to the season and amazing growth this year!
+We are so happy with all of the new sign-ups we had this year.
+It was a pleasant surprise that we did our very best to keep pace with it.
+We have hired 2 additional employees this year to handle the extra workload and are looking at another part-time addition this fall.
+So… Phew.

 New Grub Control Update